Download a PDF copy of my most up-to-date CV: CV_Billy Haworth_academic_2021_web.

 The Bartlett Development Planning Unit, University College London

-2016: Assisted in delivering guest lecture and practical class with Patrick Rickles on introductory GIS in the postgraduate course Urban Environmental Planning and Management in Development.
+2016: Delivered guest lecture and practical class with Patrick Rickles on introductory GIS for Urban Environmental Planning and Management in Development.

 School of Geosciences, University of Sydney

-2017: School of Earth and Environment, University of Western Australia
+2017: School of Agriculture and Environment, University of Western Australia

 Postdoctoral Research Fellow